If you are looking to start the procurement process for finding a travel management company, you may want to create a RFP (request for proposal).

-To seek value in the RPF, you should try to gain a deeper understand of how the TMC operates and ask questions around these topics:
+To seek value in the RPF, you should try to gain a deeper understanding of how the TMC operates and ask questions around these topics:

-- Client retention and references – there is no better way than hearing from a existing client
+- Client retention and references – there is no better way than hearing from an existing client

 - Travel consultants knowledge and experience